ProprioCS/Provia.Documents/Power Table.md

 5. Accessibility and Usability

-    - The Orion Smart Table will be developed with accessibility guidelines and best practices in mind
+    - The Provia Smart Table will be developed with accessibility guidelines and best practices in mind

     - Keyboard navigation, screen reader compatibility, and proper ARIA attributes will be implemented to ensure accessibility for users with disabilities